Fixed Points of Generalized Approximate Message Passing with Arbitrary Matrices: Fixed-Points of Max-Sum GAMP

-The first part of the Theorem, equation \eqref{eq:lagMS}, shows that max-sum GAMP can be interpreted as the ADMM Algorithm~\ref{algo:ADMM} with adaptive vector-valued step-sizes $\taubf_r^t$ and $\taubf_p^t$ and a particular choice of penalty $Q_x(\cdot)$. \iftoggle{conference}{Although the convergence of a simpler variant of this algorithm, with non-adaptive step-sizes and convex $f_x(\cdot)$ and $f_z(\cdot)$, was studied in \cite{Esser:Diss:10,Chambolle:JMIV:11,He:JIS:12}, the results there do not directly apply to the more general GAMP algorithm.}{ To more precisely connect GAMP and existing algorithms, it helps to express GAMP's $\xbf$-update \eqref{eq:xiterMS} as the $\theta\!=\!0$ case of
+The first part of the theorem, equations \eqref{eq:lagMS}, shows that max-sum GAMP can be interpreted as the ADMM Algorithm~\ref{algo:ADMM} with adaptive vector-valued step-sizes $\taubf_r^t$ and $\taubf_p^t$ and a particular choice of penalty $Q_x(\cdot)$. \iftoggle{conference}{Although the convergence of a simpler variant of this algorithm, with non-adaptive step-sizes and convex $f_x(\cdot)$ and $f_z(\cdot)$, was studied in \cite{Esser:Diss:10,Chambolle:JMIV:11,He:JIS:12}, the results there do not directly apply to the more general GAMP algorithm.}{ To more precisely connect GAMP and existing algorithms, it helps to express GAMP's $\xbf$-update \eqref{eq:xiterMS} as the $\theta\!=\!0$ case of

 and recognize that the ISTA-inspired inexact ADMM $\xbf$-update \eqref{eq:xminIAL} coincides with the $\theta\!=\!1$ case under step-sizes $\alpha=1/\taubf_p^t$ and $c=1/\taubf_r^t$.
 The convergence of this algorithm for particular $\theta\in[0,1]$ was studied in \cite{Esser:Diss:10,Chambolle:JMIV:11,He:JIS:12} under convex functions $f_x(\cdot)$ and $f_z(\cdot)$ and non-adaptive step-sizes.
-Unfortunately, these convergence results do not directly apply to the adaptive vector-valued step-sizes of GAMP. } However, the second part of the Theorem shows at least that, if the algorithm converges, its fixed points will be critical points of the constrained optimization \eqref{eq:xzOpt}. \iftoggle{conference}{The full paper \cite{RanSRFC:13-arxiv} also shows that the quadratic term $\taubf_x$ can be interpreted as an approximate diagonal to the inverse Hessian.}{ In addition, the quadratic term $\taubf_x$ can be interpreted as an approximate diagonal to the inverse Hessian.
+Unfortunately, these convergence results do not directly apply to the adaptive vector-valued step-sizes of GAMP.

+The second part of the theorem, \textb{equation \eqref{eq:LagFPMS}}, shows that if the algorithm converges then its fixed points will be critical points of the constrained optimization \eqref{eq:xzOpt}. \textb{This part of the theorem can be considered as a generalization of Proposition~7.1 in \cite{DonohoJM:11arXiv}, which considers quadratic $f_z$, and of Proposition~5.1 in \cite{Montanari:12-bookChap}, which considers quadratic $f_z$ and $f_x(\xbf)=\|\xbf\|_1$.} }

+\iftoggle{conference}{The full paper \cite{RanSRFC:13-arxiv} also shows that the quadratic term $\taubf_x$ can be interpreted as an approximate diagonal to the inverse Hessian.}{ \textb{The third part of Theorem~\ref{thm:gampMS} then shows that the quadratic term $\taubf_x$ can be interpreted as an ``approximate diagonal'' of the inverse Hessian under the large random matrix model described in Appendix~\ref{sec:approxDiag}.}